daoodaba975/daoodaba975/README.md

 [![Twitter](https://img.shields.io/badge/-Twitter-1DA1F2?style=flat&logo=Twitter&logoColor=white)](https://twitter.com/daoodaba975)
 [![Telegram](https://img.shields.io/badge/-Telegram-0088CC?style=flat&logo=Telegram&logoColor=white)](https://t.me/daoodaba975)

-My name is Daouda (Dave like DEV) 😉 I'm a fullstack developer with accomplished research and development skills and based on Dakar (Senegal).
-I possess certificates of various technologies on software development and have been working as a software developer for more than 5 years
+My name is Daouda (Dave like DEV) 😉 I'm a developer with accomplished research and development skills and based on Dakar (Senegal) and have been working as a software developer for more than 5 years.

-- 🌐 I am also the founder of [Galsen Dev](https://www.galsendev.com/), a community of senegalese developer
+- 🌐 I am also the founder of [Galsen Dev](https://www.galsendev.com/), a community of senegalese developer.
-- 💡 I love to turn complex problems into simple, beautiful and intuitive designs
+- 💡 I love to turn complex problems into simple, beautiful and intuitive designs.

 ## DEV STACK 🚀